Marton, New Zealand: Local government

 Rangitikei District Council offices on 46 High Street, Marton.

 The current Mayor of the Rangitikei District is Andy Watson.

 National government

 Marton is located in the general electorate of Rangitīkei and in the Māori electorate of Te Tai Hauāuru.
 Rangitīkei is a safe National Party seat since the 1938 election with the exception of 1978–1984 when it was held by Bruce Beetham of the Social Credit Party.
 Since 2023 it is held by Suze Redmayne.

-Te Tai Hauāuru is a more volatile seat, having been held by three different parties since 1996, i.e. New Zealand First, the Māori Party and the Labour Party.
+Te Tai Hauāuru is a more volatile seat, having been held by three different parties since 1996, i.e. New Zealand First, Te Pāti Māori and the Labour Party.
 Since 2023 it is held by Debbie Ngarewa-Packer of Te Pāti Māori.

 Culture

 Sports

 Marton has four sports clubs: Marton Cricket Club, Marton Rugby and Sports Club, Marton Bears Rugby League Club and Marton United AFC.

 Transport

 State Highway 1 passes 4 km east of Marton, while State Highway 3 passes 7 km to the south.

 The nearest airports to the town are Whanganui Airport, located 37 km west, and Palmerston North Airport, located 44 km southeast.
 Both airports are domestic only.

 Marton is on the North Island Main Trunk Line; and on the Marton-New Plymouth Line which leaves the NIMT at Marton.
 However although the Overlander on the NIMT used to stop at Marton railway station, the replacement Northern Explorer introduced in 2012 has fewer stops and does not stop at Marton.